 On the table builder, you can add columns to your job board.
 To customize the columns displayed on your board, you have the option to select which columns to display and in which order.
 For instance, you can add:

 You can add a column by choosing the type of column from the dropdown menu and selecting 'Add'.
 As you add columns, they appear in the list of columns above, and you can rearrange them by dragging and dropping the sort icon on the left or the column title.

 2c.
 Add filters to help people find a job

-Now, save the job listings page and view it again.
-You'll see a fully functional WordPress job board with various columns of data about each vacancy.
-Job seekers can sort by any column or use the search box or filters to find a job.
+Job seekers can now sort by any column or use the search box or filters to find a job.
 If you've included any custom taxonomy columns in the list of jobs, then they can also click on this to filter the table.
-Any links or buttons will appear as clickable links in the job board.
+Any links or buttons will appear as clickable links on the job board.

 Step 3 - Configure the single job page

 In your WordPress job board, you'll see that people can click on the job title or image to access a separate page about that job.
 This page will show the job title, main content (where you may have added the full job description or person specification), and possibly the featured image - depending on your theme.

 The easiest way to show extra information such as location and salary is to add this within the main content box for each job.
 There are 2 ways to automate this:

 - If you're technically minded, then you can create a custom template for the Jobs post type and use it to display the custom fields and taxonomies.
 For non-developers, I recommend posting a job on Codeable - this is a good way to find good developers with specific skills.